-Regardless of whether baseline ( $NR{B,f}$ ) or project ( $NR{P,f}$ ) N rates are being calculated, the total N rate for a field f is calculated as the sum of N rates of synthetic and organic fertilizer N, as indicated in the general Equation 5.2 below.
+Regardless of whether baseline $(NR{B,f})$ or project $(NR{P,f})$ N rates are being calculated, the total N rate for a field f is calculated as the sum of N rates of synthetic and organic fertilizer N, as indicated in the general Equation 5.5 below.
+For the purposes of this protocol all N rates are considered annual N rates.